With Islamophobia on the rise, celebrating Ramadan feels more important than ever

-Ramadan, the most important month in the Islamic calendar, was observed from May 5th to June 3rd of this year.
+Ramadan, the most important month in the Islamic calendar, is observed from April 23rd to May 23rd of this year.
 The month focuses on spiritual and personal growth, so worshippers fast and refrain from engaging in certain pleasures.
 The end of Ramadan is marked by a celebration known as Eid al-Fitr, or Eid, which means the Festival of the Breaking of the Fast.
-As Eid has begun, HG contributor Tasmiha Khan—member of the Interfaith Youth Core (IFYC) Alumni Network—discusses why the month-long observance is important for all people to understand, especially with President Trump’s hateful rhetoric informing politics.
+As Eid has begun, HG contributor Tasmiha Khan—a member of the Interfaith Youth Core (IFYC) Alumni Network—discusses why the month-long observance is important for all people to understand, especially with President Trump’s hateful rhetoric informing politics.

 There is a common misconception that all Muslims are Arabs and all Arabs are Muslims—which is not the case.
 Muslims are the most racially and ethnically diverse people in the United States and come from all backgrounds, proving that people of all perspectives can learn from this month.
 The diversity can especially be seen in our cuisine.
 There are different levels of observance among worshippers, but the fast begins before sunrise and ends at sunset.
 In both the pre-dawn meal, the suhur, and the breaking of the fast, the iftar, an elaborate feast may be prepared—from Bengali aaloo bhortha (flavored mashed potatoes) to Arabi waraq dawali (succulent stuffed grape leaves).